-Mineralized core samples were collected and shipped to SNC Lavalin for rock mechanics tests, including tensile strength and uniaxial compressive strength.
+Mineralized core samples were collected and shipped to a third party qualified laboratory for rock mechanics tests, including tensile strength and uniaxial compressive strength.
 The samples targeted various previously identified hydrogeologic units, including the Upper Clay Zone, Lower Clay Zone and High-Grade Friable Zone.
 Results from these tests will be utilized to better define the design of certain permeability enhancement techniques for subsequent field programs.